Lucius Quintus Cincinnatus Lamar I

-Lucius Quintus Cincinnatus Lamar (July 15, 1797 – July 4, 1834) was an attorney and jurist in his native Georgia.
+Lucius Quintus Cincinnatus Lamar (July 15, 1797 – July 4, 1834) was an American attorney and jurist in his native Georgia.
 His son Lucius Quintus Cincinnatus Lamar II followed him into law and was appointed from Mississippi as a U.S. Supreme Court Justice.

 Early life and education

 Lucius was the first son in his family, and born on his father's plantation in Milledgeville, Georgia, where he grew up.
 His parents, John and Rebecca (Lamar) Lamar had allowed his mother's brother to name their sons; he named them after his favorite historical heroes.
 Lamar was named for the Roman statesman Lucius Quinctius Cincinnatus.
 His younger brother was Mirabeau Buonaparte Lamar, who became known for fighting for the independence of the Republic of Texas and was elected as its second president.
+His parents were first cousins.
 Their family was well-connected in Georgia and the South; first cousins Gazaway Bugg Lamar and his brother G. W. became bankers in Augusta, Savannah, and New York City.

 Lucius Lamar studied law at Milledgeville, Georgia, and at Litchfield Law School in Litchfield, Connecticut.
 He was admitted to the Georgia bar in 1819.
 He set up his practice in his hometown of Milledgeville.
 After getting established, he married and started a family.